 - 2 Tablespoons sweet pickle relish

-Experiment with this recipe and let me know what you discover.
+Experiment with this recipe and let me know how you like it.

-Be sure to pin my 3-ingredient easy chicken salad recipe and make it for lunch one day.
+Be sure to pin my 3-ingredient easy chicken salad recipe.

 I think you’ll like it.